NestorAlfieri/NestorAlfieri/README.md

 ### Hi there 👋
+Hello!
+I´m a software development student, looking for a new career challenge in the IT sector.
+I´m also a psychologyst, eagger to share my soft skills too!
 <!--
 **NestorAlfieri/NestorAlfieri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.